geoph9/hass-gshell-extension/README.md

 ![Preferences](screenshots/general_settings.png?raw=true "How the preferences/settings appear.")

-Currently, there are two pages.
-One containing generic settings and one containing the settings for you togglable entities.
+Currently, there are four pages.
+Generic settings, togglables (lights/switches), runnables (scenes/scripts) and sensors.
 In the general settings, you are prompted to enter the URL and Long-Live Access Token of your Home Assistant instance.

 The rest of the options are self-describing.
 About the temperature and humidity id, they are only needed if the `Show Temperature/Humidity` and `Show Humidity` switches are on.
-Otherwise, you can still use the extension by using only the toggles.
+Otherwise, you can still use the extension by using only the toggles or runnables.
 Theoretically, you can put any kind of sensor in these spots (but I haven't tested any other kind of sensor).

 **Note:** The `Hass White Icon` is the default Icon option and it is the classical home-assistant icon without any color.
 This integrates better with the rest of the icons in your panel.
 In the screenshots above I am using the `Hass Blue Icon`.